 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens Reconsider travel to Jamaica due to crime.
-Some areas have increased risk.
+The US Department of State currently recommends US citizens reconsider travel to Jamaica due to crime.
+US government personnel are prohibited from traveling to many areas due to increased risk.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.